 Admission includes entry to a themed special exhibition (royal couture during the Queen's reign, growing up at the palace etc) in the enormous Ballroom, built between 1853 and 1855, and these displays are often the main reason for a visit.
 The Throne Room is rather anticlimactic, with his-and-her pink chairs monogrammed "ER" and "P".

 Wandering the gardens is another highlight of a visit to Buckingham Palace – in addition to admiring some of the 350 or so species of flowers and plants and listening to the many birds, you’ll get beautiful views of the palace and a peek at its famous lake.
 Picnics are allowed, but with some restrictions.

-Buckingham Palace can sometimes be visited during winter (December to February), but only on select days of the week for a whopping £85.
+Buckingham Palace is open to visitors in the summer months when the Queen is on vacation.
+It can also sometimes be visited in winter (December to February), but only on select days.

 Entry is by timed ticket, which is best booked online in advance.
 The self-guided tour, using excellent audio-guide commentary, takes about two hours.
 Security is airport-style and unsurprisingly strict.
 Large bags are not permitted inside.
 Ask staff to stamp your ticket before you leave for free access for a year.

 The State Rooms are fully accessible, but it's a long tour involving lots of standing and with few places to sit down.
 Have a snack and use the toilet before you enter.
 There's a cafe and toilets but only at the end of the tour, and it's not easy to get there and then back to where you left off.

 The closest Underground stations to Buckingham Palace are Green Park on the Piccadilly, Victoria and Jubilee Lines and St James's Park on the District and Circle Lines.